heridev/smsforall-rails-api/README.md

 export RAILS_MASTER_KEY=xxxxx
 ```

-1. First, you need to rename the current development credentials in order to allow the edition of production files
+1. First, you need to rename the current development credentials to allow the edition of production files
 and adding new values
 ```
 mv config/credentials.yml.enc config/credentials_development.yml.enc